MuhammadUmer9e/learning-git/README.md

 <br><br>
 command : git remote add origin link
 <br>This command connects local repo to remote repo of same name with link being the remote repo address on github, dont know much about origin yet , link is the address which is of same repo you made already on github for conneting with your local repo <br><br>

+command : git branch
+<br>Used to check in which branch are you working. each repo has a main branch where all code merged from different other branches branches.
+Each new repo starts with a main branch as its only branch<br><br>

+command : git branch -M _new_branch_name
+<br>Used to rename current branch, with a new name.